adwuard/adwuard.github.io/_posts/2022-12-23-stm-32-usb-audio-development.md

     - ARM
 ---

-This is a detail guide, and debug process for my development process of my USB Mic Array Project.
-Exploring the USB UAC Device Stack of STM32 Processors.
+> This document details the development process and debugging journey of my USB Microphone Array Project.
+It explores the intricacies of the USB Audio Class (UAC) device stack on STM32 processors.

+*** Please note that this documentation is not a structured guide for solving specific problems.
+Instead, it offers a glimpse into my development process, outlining the challenges and solutions encountered while implementing multi-channel microphone arrays on the STM32 platform.

 <img src="/images/projects/mic_array/1.jpg" style="width:50%;">